cloudevents/spec/spec.md

 This specification defines the following terms:

 #### Occurrence
-When something happens (or doesn’t happen) and is detected by a software system.
-This is most typically when that system receives an external signal (e.g. HTTP or RPC), though could also be through observing a changing value (e.g. an IoT sensor or period of inactivity).
+An "occurrence" is the capture of a statement of fact during the operation of a software system.
+This may occur because of a signal raised by the system or a signal being observed by the system, because of a state change, because of a timer elapsing, or any other noteworthy activity.

 #### Event
 Data representing an occurrence, a change in state, that something happened